Loading Events

 Emilly Prado

-Emilly Prado is an award-winning author and journalist, educator, and DJ based in Portland, Oregon.
-She is the author of the essay collection Funeral for Flaca, a winner of a 2022 Pacific Northwest Book Award, a 2021 bronze winner of the Foreword INDIES Book of the Year Award in Essays, and several other honors.
-Her writing and photographs have appeared in more than 30 publications including NPR, Bitch Media, and Marie Claire.
-An alum of the Randolph College MFA, she teaches creative writing at the Pacific Northwest College of Art, and moonlights as DJ Mami Miami with Noche Libre, the Latinx DJ collective she co-founded in 2017.
-Learn more at www.emillyprado.com or on social media @emillygprado
+Emilly Prado is an award-winning author and journalist, educator, and DJ living in Portland, Oregon.
+Her debut essay collection, Funeral for Flaca, was a winner of a 2022 Pacific Northwest Book Award and a 2021 bronze winner of the Foreword INDIES Book of the Year Award in Essays, amongst other honors.
+Her multimedia journalism and essays have appeared in 30+ publications including NPR, Marie Claire, and Eater.
+She has earned fellowships in nonfiction from the 2023 Sewanee Writers Conference, journalism from the 2018 Emerging Journalists, Community Stories fellowship (awarded in partnership with Oregon Humanities, Andrew W. Mellon Foundation, and the Pulitzer Prizes), and a Blackburn Fellowship from Randolph College where she received her MFA.
+Emilly has worked with students of all ages in settings such as public high schools, universities, MacLaren Youth Correctional Facility, and literary organizations including Tin House, Lighthouse, Corporeal Writing, Literary Arts, and the Independent Publishing Resource Center.
+She teaches creative writing at the Pacific Northwest College of Art.
+When not writing, teaching, or organizing, Emilly moonlights as DJ Mami Miami with Noche Libre, the Latiné DJ collective she co-founded in 2017.
+Learn more at her website or on social media @emillygprado.

 Read more